amathur2k/dataextraction/README.md

 # Clinical Trial Data Analysis

-This project extracts and analyzes clinical trial data from JSON files using a three-phase approach:
+This project extracts and analyzes clinical trial data from JSON files using a two-phase approach:
 1. **Regex-based Extraction**: Extract structured data from clinical trial JSON files using regex patterns
-2. **LLM-based Enhancement**: Process the extracted data using OpenAI GPT-4o to provide deeper analysis, structured categorization, and human-readable summaries
+2. **LLM-based Analysis**: Process the extracted data using OpenAI GPT-4o to provide comprehensive structured analysis with specific fields
-3. **Structured Summary Generation**: Create a standardized JSON output with specific fields for consistent data representation

 ## Features